truyet/micro/docs/README.md

 ## Hosting

-If you're interested in a hosted version of Micro see [m3o.com](https://m3o.com).
+If you're interested in a hosted version of Micro aka the Micro Platform see [m3o.com](https://m3o.com).

 ## License